 The carburetor regulates the amount of fuel that mixes with air to form a combustion.
 Old fuel can cause the carburetor to gum up preventing the engine from getting the fuel it requires.
 A lack of fuel will cause your mower to quit.

-Before tearing the carburetor apart to clean it, perform a couple steps to confirm your running problem lies with your carburetor.
+Before tearing the carburetor apart to clean it, perform a couple of steps to confirm your running problem lies with your carburetor.
 First, make sure you are getting fuel to the carburetor.

 Second, remove the air filter and spray carburetor cleaner into the air intake.
 Start your mower.
 If it runs for a bit and then shuts down, you will need to disassemble your carburetor and clean it.